 Design and Build

-The look of the Berlingo van has been updated with the bumper, radiator grille and daytime running lights all now being more carefully integrated to give the front a smarter appearance.
-The updated bumper and radiator design has been created to sit lower and wider as part of a look that Citroen hopes will underline the robust strength of the vehicle.
+The look of the Berlingo van has been updated in recent years, with the bumper, radiator grille and daytime running lights all now being carefully integrated to give the front a smart appearance.
+The bumper and radiator design has been created to sit low and wide as part of a look that Citroen hopes will underline the robust strength of the vehicle.
 Internally, the Berlingo remains an impressive piece of work with good quality materials and neat design.
 The main cabin change is the adoption of a full-width over-windscreen storage shelf with map reading lights on either side for driver and passenger.
 Other stowage space remains abundant and clever solutions abound ready to swallow up all the paraphernalia of your working day.
 In the two-seater Berlingo, the single passenger seat folds down to reveal a desk and cup holders.
 There's also an 'Extenso' extra middle seat option.
 As before, there are two Berlingo bodystyles to consider and both are on the large side of what we expect from a compact van.
 Both versions share a 2,728mm wheelbase but the longer L2 model has 248mm extra tagged on behind.
 It means that even the smaller L1 is 4,380mm in length, that's 243mm longer than the original Berlingo with 350mm extra in the wheelbase department.
 Payloads range from 625kg to 850kg in the L1 and 750kg in the L2 version, sizable carrying capacities that edge awfully close to that of some small panel vans at the top end.

 Market and Model